A look at COVID-19 reopening plans across the country

 The territory is no longer requiring masks to be worn in public places in Yellowknife and three other communities.

-Chief public health officer Dr. Kami Kandola says it is still a good idea to wear a mask indoors when there is a crowd, poor ventilation, or shouting or singing.
+Chief public health officer Dr. Kami Kandola says it's still a good idea to wear a mask indoors when there is a crowd, poor ventilation, or shouting or singing.

 Yukon: